 Hospital Unit Secretary: Education Requirements and Career Info

 Hospital unit secretaries work in an administrative capacity to keep hospital patient care units running efficiently.
-Though they are not responsible for patient care, these professionals may interact with patients for tasks like scheduling tests and directing patients around the hospital.
-Hospital unit secretaries are expected to maintain a professional appearance and be willing to provide non-medical assistance to patience and hospital staff.
+Though they are not responsible for patient care, these professionals might interact with patients for tasks like scheduling tests and directing patients around the hospital.
+Hospital unit secretaries are expected to maintain a professional appearance and be willing to provide non-medical assistance to patients and hospital staff.

 Salary Information and Employment Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), medical secretaries working in hospitals earned an annual median salary of $31,890 in 2013.
-From 2012-2022, the BLS predicted much faster than average job growth for medical secretaries of 36%.
+According to the U.S. Bureau of Labor Statistics (BLS), medical secretaries working in hospitals earned an annual mean wage of $33,260 in 2013.
+From 2012-2022, the BLS predicted much faster than average job growth of 36% for medical secretaries.

 Although hospital unit secretaries are not required to earn licensure or certification, a professional organization known as the National Association of Health Unit Coordinators (NAHUC) offers voluntary certification in this field.
 Certification from the NAHUC can help signify commitment to the profession and can also help plug members into a network of professionals in the field.